Seth Moulton: Media contributions

 In 2003, Moulton co-hosted a television program with his Iraqi interpreter, Mohammed Harba, called Moulton and Mohammed, in which they discussed regional conditions in the period following the U.S. invasion before an audience of U.S. servicemen and Iraqi citizens.
 The show ended after three months when Moulton's unit left the area.

 Between 2003 and 2008, Moulton was frequently interviewed about his experiences as an officer in Iraq by U.S. national media, including CNN, MSNBC, and NPR programs Morning Edition and All Things Considered.

 Moulton was also prominently featured in the 2007 Academy Award-nominated documentary No End in Sight.
 In the film, he criticizes the U.S. government's handling of the occupation of Iraq.
 Director Charles H. Ferguson chose to include Moulton and two other Iraq veterans.

 Private sector career

 After graduate school, he worked for one year as managing director of the Texas Central Railway, a transportation firm.
-In 2011, Moulton and a graduate school classmate founded Eastern Healthcare Partners, which Moulton has invoked to show he was a "successful entrepreneur" who understands "what it's like to face that day when you might not meet payroll".
-The company raised investor funds and drafted a partnership agreement with Johns Hopkins School of Medicine, but in October 2014 the Boston Globe reported that by the time Moulton ran for Congress, EHP had no revenue, was still incubating, and had closed its only Massachusetts office.
+In 2011, Moulton and a graduate-school classmate founded Eastern Healthcare Partners.
+The company raised investor funds and drafted a partnership agreement with Johns Hopkins School of Medicine, but in October 2014, the Boston Globe reported that by the time Moulton ran for Congress, EHP had no revenue, was still incubating, and had closed its only Massachusetts office.